wevm/abitype/.github/CONTRIBUTING.md

 ## Writing documentation

-Documentation lives in the `site` directory and in code using [TSDoc](https://tsdoc.org).
+Documentation lives in the `docs` directory and in code using [TSDoc](https://tsdoc.org).
 If you think something is unclear or could be explained better, you are welcome to open a pull request.
 To run the docs site, run the following command:

 ```bash
 pnpm docs:dev